PARTICIPATION IN THE PAROUSIA

 They will be filled with the Presence of the Father and the Son—with eternal Life.

-And as we have borne the image of the earthy, we shall also bear the image of the heavenly.
+And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man.
 (I Corinthians 15:49)

 Let us emphasize once again that bearing the image of the heavenly and appearing to the saved peoples of the earth as a life-giving spirit does not happen to us just because we have confessed with our mouth the Lord Jesus and have believed in our heart that God has raised Him from the dead.
 Rather, it happens as the consequence of our living each day in the Spirit of God until we are converted from a mortal personality into an immortal personality.